 “Lady Kyneward,” the groom told him.
 “She left a bit ago for Hogarth.
 She thought you were comin’, waited a while, but when ye didn’t, she left.
-We put Deimos back.
+We put Phobos back.
 Do ye need him anyway?”

 Grimme thought his heart dropped through his boots.
 “She went to Hogarth alone?”

 “Good God,” he whispered.
 He put Pierce down, then pushed his chair back so fast, it toppled and clattered to the floor.
 He ran out to the stables, then put his fingers to his lips and let out a long, sharp, high-pitched whistle.
 The grooms scattered.